bsdjhb/libcxx-gdbpy/README.md

 requires a GDB package version of `gdb-8.2_2` or later for fixes to GDB's data directory handling on FreeBSD.

-For other systems, install the python scripts in the `python/libcxx` subdirectory to a location of your choice.
+For other systems, install the python scripts in the `libcxx` subdirectory to a location of your choice.
 Then install a copy of the 'python/libc++-gdb.py' script to a location recognized by GDB's auto-loading support.
-This copy of the script will also need to be modified to replace the string "PYTHONDIR" with the directory containing the other python scripts.
+This copy of the script will also need to be modified to replace the string "PYTHONDIR" with the directory containing the chosen location of the `libcxx` directory.

 ## Known Caveats